On the Leopard Altar CB0022

 Jessica Karraker sang in the Daniel Lentz Group for numerous tours of the U.S., Europe, and Japan, including performances with the Los Angeles Philharmonic New Music Group and the Baltimore Symphony.
 She is the featured performer on a number of Lentz recordings and premiered many of his works.
 She has also premiered music by Michael Torke and Yoshihiro Kanno.
 Now active as a songwriter, Karraker currently is a Rocky Mountain National Park-sponsored artist.

 David Kuehn, who trained as a classical pianist at UCLA, spent 20 years in the music business, a career that culminated with the position of Vice President of International Sales and Marketing for RCA Red Seal, where he managed teams on all continents.
 He has worked with many stars, including Leontyne Price, Van Cliburn, Michael Tilson Thomas, Denyce Graves, Dawn Upshaw, and the Boston Pops.
 Now retired, he lives on Cape Cod.

-playful, inventive, engaging music."
-Glyn Pursglove, MusicWeb (UK)
+“On the Leopard Altar…[is] playful, inventive, engaging music.” —Glyn Pursglove, MusicWeb (UK)

-"He's a mature musician, already very active in the seventies, experimenting in sunny and nonconformist California with early loops and tape-delay with a subversive drive and a healthy dose of irony. music writing that encompasses everything, multiple vocalists, keyboards, sonic effects, romantic melodies and forms structured in a very ariose and seductive style. ....
-A post-modern suite, still disenchanted and meaningful, open to multiple levels of meaning."Aurelio Cianciotta, Neural (Italy)
+“He’s a mature musician, already very active in the seventies, experimenting in sunny and nonconformist California with early loops and tape-delay with a subversive drive and a healthy dose of irony.…writing music that encompasses everythin—multiple vocalists, keyboards, sonic effects, romantic melodies and forms structured in a very ariose and seductive style…..
+A post-modern suite, still disenchanted and meaningful, open to multiple levels of meaning.”—Aurelio Cianciotta, Neural (Italy)